 Congo is one of the most dangerous and difficult places from which to source coffee.
 Equal Exchange made a lot of progress in the past three years in getting coffee out of the country, and each year the quality has been improving.
 We sampled some Congo about 5 years ago and it was some of the worst coffee we've ever tasted, to the point that we still joke about a coffee being "bad, but not Congo bad!"
-It wasn't until last crop that we actually brought some in to sell, and even then, it was more about helping the cause than it was that we were excited about the coffee itself.
+It was more about helping the cause than it was that we were excited about the coffee itself.

 The best coffee in Congo is growing around Lake Kivu, which is the same Lake Kivu that Rwanda grows great coffee around (just on the other side of the lake).
 These are bourbon varietal beans grown at 3000-4000 feet altitude on the Nyiragongo volcano right beside the lake.
-The coffee reminds me very much of our Natural processed Rwanda coffee.
-The same fruity lime, cherry, cranberry, watermelon complexity, creamy body, no earthiness or defects noted in the aftertaste.
-Has a nice tartness to it.
-Beans are slightly smaller but have a slightly higher moisture content than the Rwanda Natural microlot that we have in stock -- so those two traits cancel each other out and they end up roasting just like a Rwanda Natural.
+It has nice sweetness with a strong lime taste.
+No earthiness or defects noted in the aftertaste.

 We like it about 30 seconds past the end of the 1st cracks but you can take it lighter if you want more acidity.